Table of Contents:

 The presence of malaria is location specific.
 Generally, this is in geographically specific areas between the Tropics.
 If malaria prophylactics are recommended for your destination, please remember to start taking your anti‑malaria tablets before departure as prescribed.
 We also provide guidance and encourage participants to take action to reduce their exposure to mosquito bikes; sleep under nets or with fans on, wear clothing barriers, treat clothing

 Maps, GPS, and Route Cue Sheets

-– Because our routes change from program to program, and because of circumstances on a program we depend upon maps and haven’t developed databases for GPS and cue sheets.
+– Because our routes change from program to program, and because of circumstances on a program, we depend on maps and haven’t developed databases for GPS and cue sheets.
 Maps are available in the tour’s pre-departure materials.